gatemax/italy/README.md

 # italy
-italy is a collection of small tools that extends the Standard library, it helps developers to avoid spaghetti codes.
+italy is a collection of small tools that extends the Python Standard library, it helps developers to avoid spaghetti codes.